 A few months ago, lifelong Guelph resident Gina Davis moved into the perfect apartment.
 It met her needs for her mental health, her transitioning and her dog.
-It also provided solace to her after her family cut ties with her for transitioning.

 Yesterday, that apartment on 9 Quebec St. went up in flames.

 “I’m homeless right now,” said Davis.

 “I need to find a new home, all my stuff is literally gone.
 I only have the clothes on my back, my purse and my dog.
 That's it,” said Davis.

 Davis, who is currently staying at the Days Inn sponsored by the Red Cross for three days, created a Facebook group to raise $2,000 to help her back on her feet to find a new apartment to rent and some clothes to wear.

 Several on Facebook have donated to her cause while some also offered clothing and basic necessities to help her out.